phamxuanhung2004/MAS2-Introduction-to-Data-Sciene/README.md

 ### 2.2.3.
 Preprocessing data

-As the Age is hard to predict, for null value in the Age column, we decide to drop it.
+As the Age is hard to predict, for Null values in the Age column, we decide to drop it.

 As for Sex, we will change variable into 1/0(male/female).